May 27, 2023 | |

 Same-sex relations were decriminalised in India in 2018, but LGBTQ+ individuals still face significant discrimination and violence, and the country has yet to enact comprehensive anti-discrimination laws to protect the rights of LGBTQ+ individuals.

 Homosexuality is technically legal in Indonesia, but LGBTQ+ individuals still face significant discrimination and persecution.
-Indonesia is a predominantly Muslim country, and many people in the country hold conservative views on sexuality and gender.
+Indonesia is a predominantly Muslim, and many people in the country hold conservative views on sexuality and gender.

-The government has enacted laws that restrict LGBTQ+ rights and expression, including a 2018 law that criminalises the promotion of "deviant" sexual acts, which has been used to target LGBTQ+ individuals and organizations.
+The government has enacted laws that restrict LGBTQ+ rights and expression, including a 2018 law that criminalises the promotion of "deviant" sexual acts, which has been used to target LGBTQ+ individuals and organisations.

 At least nine countries allow for punishment by life in prison for same-sex relations: Pakistan, Zambia, Uganda, Tanzania, Sudan, Sierra Leone, Guyana, Gambia and Bangladesh.